notSam25/LadueQuotes/README.md

 >  "You like gay black porn?
 I can send some to you!" - Nick Rabies
 >
 >  "Python is better" - Noah walk
+>
+> "Tennis is the most manliest sport" - Ashmit